Skip to main content

 Lead scoring is the process of ranking leads based on how likely they are to become a meaningful business outcome, such as a customer, client, applicant, member, subscriber, booking, or qualified opportunity.

-It helps teams avoid treating every inquiry the same.
-Instead of prioritizing leads by recency, volume, or instinct alone, lead scoring gives teams a structured way to understand which leads are more relevant, more interested, and more ready for follow-up.
+It helps teams avoid treating every enquiry the same.
+Instead of relying only on recency, volume, or instinct, lead scoring gives teams a structured way to understand which leads are more relevant, more interested, and more ready for follow-up.

 Lead scoring is not about predicting the future perfectly.
 It is about using clear signals to decide which leads deserve attention first.